djurkis/zlatyfond/README.md

 # zlatyfond

-How well can overparametrized transformers able to model the Classics of Slovak literature?
+How are overparametrized transformers able to model the Classics of Slovak literature?